woolimi/ft_transcendence/README.md

 For more details, please read subject file `en.subject.pdf`.

 ## How to launch
-For lanching our website, just enter the command below.
+For launching our website, just enter the command below.
 ```
 docker-compose up --build
 ```